 The feature list on this one is too big to run through in the space here, but rest assured it has great playability and the whopping 23 minifigurines are just icing on the cake.
 The set contains rooms depicting some of the most classic scenes from A New Hope.
 Trash compactor?
 Check.
 Jail cells?
 Check.
 Emperor Palpatine’s throne room?
 Check.
 The list goes on.
 If you are an ultimate Star Wars fan, this set is a worthy addition to your collection.

-- Includes 23 minifigures: Grand Moff Tarkin, Darth Vader, Emperor Palpatine, Imperial Navy Officer, Imperial Officer, 2 Stormtroopers, 2 Death Star Troopers, 2 Emperor's Royal Guards, 2 Death Star Gunners, Death Star Droid, Obi-Wan Kenobi, Chewbacca, Princess Leia, C-3PO, Han Solo, Han Solo (disguise), Luke Skywalker (Tatooine), Luke Skywalker (disguise) and Luke Skywalker (final duel), plus R2-D2, an Imperial Astromech and a Dianoga trash compactor monster
+- Includes 23 minifigures: Grand Moff Tarkin, Darth Vader, Emperor Palpatine, Imperial Navy Officer, Imperial Officer, 2 Stormtroopers, 2 Death Star Troopers, 2 Emperor's Royal Guards, 2 Death Star Gunners, Death Star Droid, Obi-Wan Kenobi, Chewbacca, Princess Leia, C-3PO, Han Solo (disguised), Luke Skywalker (Tatooine), Luke Skywalker (disguised) and Luke Skywalker (Final Duel), plus R2-D2, an Imperial Astromech and a buildable Dianoga trash compactor monster

 Assault on Hoth (75098)